-As a member of our plan, the most you will have to pay out-of-pocket for in-network covered services in 2020 is \$3,800.
-The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+As a member of our plan, the most you will have to pay out-of-pocket for in-network covered services in 2020 is \$4,400.
+The amounts you pay for copayments, and coinsurance for innetwork covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount).
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk () in the Medical Benefits Chart.)
-If you reach the maximum out-of-pocket amount of \$3,800, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+If you reach the maximum out-of-pocket amount of \$4,400, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).